Circuit Complexity in an interacting quenched Quantum Field Theory: Conclusions

-The concluding remarks of this work are appended below point-wise: \begin{itemize} \item {Focusing on a quenched quantum field theory, in this article we have derived the analytical expression for time-dependent quantum computational complexity using Nielsen's method viz., circuit complexity.
-Further, we have also discussed on various parametric variation of circuit complexity.} \item{Discretising the field theory on a lattice, we evaluated the time-dependent wavefunction for $N$-coupled oscillators having quartic perturbation and a quenched frequency.
-The wavefunction for the ground state of this system was derived using invariant operator method in a perturbative framework.} \item{The analytical form of the reference state and target states was chosen using the ground state wavefunction.
-Using a specific cost function and a minimal choice of basis, we could compute the exact form for the total complexity for two coupled oscillators.
-Further, we have computed the exact form of the unambiguous contribution of circuit complexity, for arbitrary, $N$ number of oscillators.} \item{For two coupled oscillators, we observed that, in most part of the sudden quench, the total circuit complexity monotonously increases at very small values of quench rate, then scales linearly and shows a trend of thermalisation near $\delta t=1$.
+The important results of our work are appended below point-wise: \begin{itemize} \item{For two coupled oscillators, we observed that, in most part of the sudden quench, the total circuit complexity monotonously increases at very small values of quench rate, then scales linearly and shows a trend of thermalisation near $\delta t=1$.
 In the slow quench limit, the complexity remains saturated irrespective of the quench rate.
 When parameterised for different values of quartic coupling, $\lambda$, it is evident that as coupling increases, even circuit complexity increases.} \item {The exact analytical form for unambiguous contribution of the circuit complexity for $N$ coupled oscillators was derived using the results of \cite{Sinha}.
 The parametric variation of this circuit complexity was then plotted with respect to dimensionless parameter $(t/\delta t)$.} \item{It is evident from these plots that unambiguous contribution of the circuit complexity decreases with respect to the dimensionless parameter.
 When parametrised for different quartic couplings, we find that initially the complexity decreases linearly following same line, irrespective of the quartic coupling.
 Near to the quench point, complexity for each quartic coupling diverges and saturates at late times.
 After, quench point, the complexity after divergence is clearly in direct proportion to the increasing value of quartic coupling.} \item{We observed that, the unambiguous contribution of the circuit complexity behaves similarly, irrespective of the number of oscillators, $N$.
 However, as $N$ increases the respective value of complexity increases at any particular time.
 Using this, we commented on the conitnuum limit where the results would still be the same. } \item{Furthermore, it is clear that the unambiguous contribution of circuit complexity for the chosen set of parameters is proportional to the increasing number of dimension at early times.
-However at the quench point, unambiguous contribution of circuit complexity attains a constant value irrespective of the number of dimensions and thermalises at late times.} \end{itemize}
+However at the quench point, unambiguous contribution of circuit complexity attains a constant value irrespective of the number of dimensions and thermalises at late times.} \end{itemize} In conclusion, we have presented a novel approach to study the time-dependent circuit complexity in the context of quenched interacting field theory.
+By combining the invariant operator method and Nielsen's geometric approach, we have derived the analytical expression for circuit complexity and explored its behavior under various parametric conditions.
+Our results demonstrate that the quenching of the system has a significant impact on the circuit complexity of interacting field theories.
+Our work provides a new perspective on the understanding of the dynamical behavior of circuit complexity in interacting field theories.
+It also opens up avenues for future research, such as the exploration of circuit complexity in other interacting field theories and the study of its relationship with other quantum information theoretic quantities.